oTranscribe/oTplayer/Readme.md

 HTML5 audio/video player for [oTranscribe](https://github.com/otranscribe/otranscribe).
 Requires jQuery and [progressor.js](https://github.com/ejb/progressor.js).

+oTplayer is a bring-your-own-interface component.
+See [this demo](http://otranscribe.com/oTplayer/examples/basic-player.html) for an example of a very basic GUI player.

 ## How to use

 With a parent element (in this case, a div with class '.player-container') and a media source (either a URL, or an HTML5 [File object](https://developer.mozilla.org/en/docs/Web/API/File) from local upload):